Conditional Independence Testing Using Exchangeable Pairs: Methodology

-Alternatively, one can reject $H_0$ if $p_n<\alpha$.
-This turns out to be a valid level $\alpha$ test, which is formally stated in the following theorem. \begin{proposition} Let $\hat\zeta_{n,\sigma}$ be the estimator of $\zeta_\sigma(\Pr)$ as defined in \eqref{eq:measure} and $p_n$ be the conditional p-value as defined in \eqref{eq:cond-pval}.
-Then, under $H_0$, we have $\P\{p_n<\alpha\}\leq \alpha$ irrespective of the values of $n$ and $d$. \end{proposition}
+Equivalently, $H_0$ can be rejected if $p_n < \alpha$.
+The resulting procedure defines a valid level $\alpha$ test, as formally stated in the following theorem. \begin{proposition} Let $\hat\zeta_{n,\sigma}$ be the estimator of $\zeta_\sigma(\Pr)$ as defined in \eqref{eq:measure} and $p_n$ be the conditional p-value as defined in \eqref{eq:cond-pval}.
+Then, under $H_0$, we have $\P\{p_n<\alpha\}\leq \alpha$ irrespective of $n$ and $d$. \end{proposition}

-\begin{remark} The computational complexity of the test is of the order $O(Bn^2)$, which can be quite easily computed on modern computers.
-Additionally, the test statistic is based on pairwise distances between observed data and their CI variants.
-So, the pairwise distance matrix needs to be computed once and can be reused in the resampling step, unlike the CRT framework. \end{remark}

-Interestingly, one can also control the threshold $\hat c_{1-\alpha}$ by a deterministic sequence that does not depend on $d$ and it converges to zero as $n$ diverges to infinity.
-This is formally stated in the following theorem.
+Interestingly, the threshold $\hat c_{1-\alpha}$ can also be bounded by a deterministic sequence that does not depend on the dimension $d$ and converges to zero as $n \to \infty$.
+This result is established below.